wealthguardcode/gig/programs/westwall-marina-package.md

 ---
 title: WestWall Marina Package
-heroDescription: Marina Owner’s face various exposures needing several different forms of insurance.
-With the WestWall Marina Program you can consolidate these coverages into one Package policy.
+heroDescription: Marina operations face various exposures that require several different forms of insurance, including marina liability insurance.
+WealthGuard's WestWall Marina Program can consolidate these coverages into one package policy.
 image: /images/westwall/westwall-marina-1.jpeg
 image2: /images/westwall/westwall-marina-2.jpeg
 subHeading: WestWall Marina Package
 description: Marina owners face all kinds of hazards, including theft, damage to boats, and sometimes, damage to the structure of the marina itself.
 Marina operators also face liability exposures, including injury to the public, customers, and visitors.
-Marina owners and managers have a responsibility to provide safe and secure mooring to boat owners
-highlights: All perils coverage including Wind & Hail, Flood, Earthquake and Collapse.
-Up to $20,000,000 Total Property Capacity by location Valuation is based on Agreed Value, so no co-insurance required for static property. $25,000 minimum premium for inland accounts. $75,000 minimum premium for coastal accounts.
+highlights: For more information about the WestWall Marina Program, contact WealthGuard below.
 ---
 <!-- Markdown generator - https://jaspervdj.be/lorem-markdownum/ -->

-100% underwritten by certain underwriters at Lloyd's
+100% underwritten by certain underwriters at Lloyd's.

 <img src="/images/Coverholder at Lloyds_black_rgb.png" width="350" height="130" style="display: block; margin: auto;" />

-Our Program offers both Property and Casualty Coverage in one Package, including the following :
+The WestWall Marina:tm: Program offers both property and casualty coverage in one package, including the following:

 - Marina Operators Liability
 - Commercial General Liability